wireapp/wire-docs/src/understand/single-sign-on/main.rst

 This page is intended as a manual for administrator users in need of setting up :term:`SSO` and provisionning users using :term:`SCIM` on their installation of Wire.

-TODO: Separate non-admin content into a different page for users only.
-Link to it here.

 Historically and by default, Wire's user authentication method is via phone or password.
 This has security implications and does not scale.

 Solution: :term:`SSO` with :term:`SAML`! `(Security Assertion Markup Language) <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_